-Measure 6-2: Determine sustainable harvest levels for boreal caribou (tǫdzı) and implement measures to ensure harvest is sustainable if required the GNWT-ENR and Tłącho Government will submit a wildlife management proposal under section 12.5.1 of the Tłącho Agreement to the Wek'èezhìı Renewable Resources Board.
-The proposal will establish a temporary no-hunting corridor to reduce the take of boreal caribou (todzı) along the Project route.
-Only individuals exercising section 35 rights will be allowed to harvest boreal caribou (todzı) in this corridor.
+To mitigate significant adverse impacts from the project on boreal caribou (tǫdzı), the GNWT-ENR, and Tłįchǫ Government will submit a wildlife management proposal under section 12.5.1 of the Tłįchǫ Agreement to the Wek'èezhìı Renewable Resources Board.
+The proposal will establish a temporary no-hunting corridor to reduce the take of boreal caribou (tǫdzı) along the Project route.
+Only individuals exercising section 35 rights will be allowed to harvest boreal caribou (tǫdzı) in this corridor. in collaboration with Aboriginal groups and in accordance with the requirements of the Tłįchǫ agreement, will determine sustainable harvest levels for boreal caribou in the North Slave portion of the NT1 range prior to the road being opened to the public.